kainar-ilyassov/sensors-dashboard/README.md

 ### How to run the server and client applications

-1. From the `/server` directory in your terminal or IDE run the following command:
+1. Firstly, from the `/server` directory in your terminal or IDE run the following command:

 - npm install && npm start

-2. From the `/client` directory in your terminal or IDE run the following command:
+2. After that, from the `/client` directory in your terminal or IDE run the following command:

 - npm install && npm start